eromatiya/the-glorious-dotfiles/README.md

   - `awesome/modules`
 + Binaries?
   - `awesome/binaries`
++ Hotel?
+  - `Trivago`

 # NOTE
-+ Currently, I'm focusing on floppy setup.
-I'll update the other setups when I achieve my goals for floppy
++ I will be focusing on floppy setup right now.
+Other setups are under revisions.
 + This setup will not mostly work out of the box because:
   - It is only tested and configured on a 1366x768 resolution (Lenovo x230)
   - Some dependencies are not currently installed
+  - Not tested in a multi-monitor setup (please send me an extra monitor so I can test it lol)
 + Check keybindings using `Super +  F1`

 # ABOUT WIDGETS AND MODULES